-The parents had initially been disputing the baby's surname, with mother Jaleesa Martin hoping to keep the name she had given him, "Messiah Deshawn Martin", and father Jawaan McCullough wanting the baby to bear his last name.
+The parents had initially disputed the baby's surname, with mother Jaleesa Martin hoping to keep the name she had given him, "Messiah Deshawn Martin", and father Jawaan McCullough wanting the baby to bear his last name.

-Ballew surprised both parents by ordering that the baby's name change to Martin Deshawn McCullough, saying that the name Messiah was not in the baby's best interest.
+Ballew surprised both parents by ordering that the baby's name be changed to Martin Deshawn McCullough, saying calling him Messiah was not in his best interest.